P.O. Box 64649

 Darby extended his hand out to Will, who stepped down the gangplank and onto the gunwale boarding mat.
 Darby motioned to the bench on the starboard side of the Shooting Star, where they both sat down.

 “Hmmm,” said Darby, “That’s a long story, but I’ll give you the short version.
 As you know, I’ve been around boats since I was a little kid back at Cape Cod.
 After I finished high school I worked with my father on his fishing schooners and later on the steamboats he captained.
 Ten years ago, when my father took the position as a Tampa Bay ship pilot based at Egmont Key and my brother became the lighthouse keeper across the bay, it seemed like the right time for me to pursue something I’ve always thought of doing, which was to run a ferry service.
-My mother named me after one of our immigrant Ancestors, Darby Field.
+My mother named me after one of our immigrant ancestors, Darby Field.
 He had one of the very first ferry services in America – starting in about 1637 he ran a ferry service across a bay near Portsmouth, New Hampshire.
-Having been told about this history, I had always thought about having my own ferry boat one day.
+I always wanted to follow in his footsteps.
 And now I do.”

 “Fascinating, Darby.
 There’s something almost poetic in your story.
 Most people have no idea what their ancestors were doing that long ago.”